98tools/image-mailmerge-cloudflare/README.md

    - Supported formats: JPG, PNG, GIF, WebP
    - Use zoom controls and middle-click to pan around large images

-2. **Upload CSV Data**
+2. **Upload Spreadsheet Data**
-   - Click "Choose CSV File" or drag and drop a CSV file
+   - Click "Choose Spreadsheet File" or drag and drop a spreadsheet file
    - First row should contain column headers
    - Data will be used to populate text fields and QR codes